norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 Are very important, both for communicating effectively within the co-op and with service users.
-Ideally you'll be able to project an out-going and friendly persona and explain technical problems inplain English.
+Ideally you'll be able to project an out-going and friendly persona and explain technical problems in plain English.
 Many of our services users do not have English as a first language, which can be an additional challenge when explaining mechanical problems to a non-technical audience.